You snagged a new client, did an amazing job for them, and now the project is complete…or is it?

 HOW TO ASK FOR A TESTIMONIAL:

-You can ask the client directly for a testimonial, but my favorite way of asking is sending a feedback survey.
+You can ask the client directly for a testimonial, but my favorite way of asking is to send a feedback survey.
 I combine the survey answers together to create a uniform and authentic testimonial.
 I then share the edited version with the person to make sure they approve before sharing.

 Another way that you can gather testimonials is to piece together things your client has said in emails.
 This is a great way to get a testimonial from a busy client who doesn’t have time to write something up.